-- 1. The owner of the residential dwelling unit in which the accessory apartment is to be located shall occupy at least one of the dwelling units on the premises. - An accessory apartment may be located either in the principal dwelling unit or in an accessory building. - 3.
+- 1. The owner of the residential dwelling unit in which the accessory apartment is to be located shall occupy at least one of the dwelling units on the premises. - 2.
+Only one accessory apartment is permitted on the lot. - 3.
 Apartment size.
 The minimum floor area for an accessory apartment within a principal dwelling shall be 600 square feet but in no case shall it exceed 30 percent of the gross floor area of the dwelling in which it is located.
 For accessory apartments located in accessory buildings, the minimum floor area shall also be 600 square feet, there shall be no more than 2 bedrooms in the apartment and the apartment shall occupy less than 50 percent of the structure. - 4.
 Exterior appearance.
 If an accessory apartment is located in the principal dwelling building, the entry to such unit and its design shall be such that, to the degree reasonably feasible, the appearance of the building will remain as a single-family residential structure and that no external entrance that faces a road or street will be added. - 5.
 Off-street parking.
 Off-street parking shall be provided in accordance with the standards and requirements of Article XVI. - 6.
 The owner is required to file for a Zoning Certificate with the Zoning Inspector and the Zoning Inspector must approve the Zoning Certificate for the accessory apartment in accordance with the conditions stated in 1-6 above.